ericjanto/personal-blog/content/pages/reading-list.md

 template: page
 ---

-I'm always open to new book recommendations.
-If you happen to have one, feel free to [contact](/contact/) me.
+The purpose of a reading list is not to have a rigid reading plan.
+It's rather a first reference point if you happen to be in the situation that you don't have any idea what to read next.

 ### Non-Fiction

+- [ ] Play It Again – Alan Rusbridger
 - [ ] The Open Work – Umberto Eco
 - [ ] Getting Things Done – David Allen
 - [ ] Atomic Habbits – James Clear